South Australian Iron and Steel Company: Operations and problems

 In November 1874, samples of pig iron and a piston made from the company's iron were exhibited at the Royal Agricultural and Horticultural Society's show in Adelaide.
-However, by then, the furnace site was no longer operating, and all the men had been laid off, after the furnace was shutdown on 30 October 1874; that was the last of the furnace operation by the South Australian Iron and Steel Company.
+However, by then, the furnace site was no longer operating, and all the men had been laid off, after the furnace was shut down on 30 October 1874; that was the last of the furnace operation by the South Australian Iron and Steel Company.

 The company was in financial trouble, being short of cash to continue operations.
 Messrs.
 F. Clarke and Sons made an offer for the company, and operations continued for a time with that source of finance.
 The furnace was relit on 15 November 1874, but reportedly with similar results to the earlier ones.

-According to the manager, C. L. Dubois, the problems had been due to the furnacemen—"two Englishmen, who professed to have a good knowledge of iron smelting by the English method with coke"—but whom he claimed had quarrelled about who was responsible for the poor outcomes.
+According to the manager, C. L. Dubois, the problems had been due to the furnacemen—"two Englishmen, who professed to have a good knowledge of iron smelting by the English method with coke"—but who he claimed had quarrelled about who was responsible for the poor outcomes.
 Faced with a lack of relevant technical knowledge in the colony, Dubois consulted a book, "Banermann's [sic] Metallurgy of Iron."
 He claimed this book revealed that the furnacemen had not been operating the furnace properly.

 Furnace operation resumed, on 28 November 1874, and apparently went well initially.
 However, the furnace had suffered damage due to the repeated cooling and reheating over previous months.
-Large cracks formed, through which hot furnace gases were escaping, becoming so serious as to cause the furnace to be shutdown on 5 December 1874.
+Large cracks formed, through which hot furnace gases were escaping, becoming so serious as to cause the furnace to be shut down on 5 December 1874.
 Dubois claimed that, in three days, it had made more iron than over the rest of the period of its operation.
 But the furnace was ruined by then, at best in need of major repairs.

 A writer using a pseudonym, 'Blast Furnace Man', would later opine that the detail design of the blast furnace used by the company was to blame for its troubles.
 That is conceivably true, but the lack of technical and operational expertise in South Australia seems to be the underlying reason that the furnace could not work reliably.

 The company's meeting in December 1874 meeting was told that the cumulative production of pig iron to date had been around 40 tons.
 It was well short of the 500 tons needed to win the colonial government's £2000 bonus.